-In mid-July 2020, Mr. Maung Tun Khin noticed two Burmese men walking around his area and nearby his home.
+In July 2020, Mr. Maung Tun Khin noticed two Burmese men walking around his area and nearby his home.
 They were reportedly speaking in aggressive tones and pointing towards his home.
 He could not hear what they were saying, but judged by their body language and their expressions that they were speaking in an aggressive manner.
-He tried to discreetly take a photo of them with his phone, but did not manage to.
-Mr. Maung Tun Khin did not report the incident to the police.
-However, as the high profile cases that he is involved in against the treatment of the Rohingya minority in Myanmar progress, he fears that incidents like this one may continue, and escalate into an incident similar to that of 2012.
+He attempted to take a photo of them discreetly with his phone, but did not manage to.
+Mr. Muang Tun Khin did not report the incident to the police.
+However, as the high profile cases that he is involved in against the treatment of the Rohingya in Myanmar progress, he fears that incidents like this one may continue, and escalate into an incident similar to that of 2012.

-Without prejudging the accuracy of the allegations, we wish to express our serious concern regarding the threats, intimidation and reported surveillance of Mr. Maung Tun Khin, which appear to be in retaliation for his advocacy against the human rights and international humanitarian law violations against the minority Rohingya in Myanmar.
-An area of particular concern is the apparent escalation of such attempts to survey his home, and inquire about his home address, soon after Mr. Maung Tun Khin, as President of BROUK, filed a high profile universal jurisdiction criminal complaint in Argentina against the actions of the Myanmar state authorities.
-Such indirect threats appear to be a troubling attempt to stifle Mr. Maung Tun Khin's advocacy and criticism of grave human rights violations against the Rohingya minority in Myanmar, and retaliation for his cooperation with national or international justice mechanisms.
-These actions have caused Mr. Maung Tun Khin to fear for his safety and the safety of his family, which should not be the personal toll of advocating against human rights violations.
-In this regard, we note the alleged connection with the Myanmar Embassy of the two individuals who reportedly asked about the defender's address is cause for concern.
-We remind that Myanmar may be held responsible for human rights violations committed outside its territory, if committed by State agents operating abroad, by private individuals acting under the direction or control of the State or with the aid or assistance of the State.
+Without prejudging the accuracy of the allegations, we wish to express our serious concern regarding the threats, intimidation and reported surveillance of Mr. Muang Tun Khin, which appears to be in retaliation for his advocacy against the human rights and international humanitarian law violations against the Rohingya minority in Myanmar.
+An area of particular concern is the apparent escalation of such attempts to survey his home, and inquire about his home address, soon after Mr. Muang Tun Khin, as President of BROUK, filed a high profile universal jurisdiction criminal complaint in Argentina against the actions of the Myanmar state authorities.
+The alleged connection with the Myanmar Embassy of the two individuals who reportedly asked about the defender's address is cause for serious concern.
+Such inquiries and indirect threats appear to be a troubling attempt to stifle Mr. Muang Tun Khin's advocacy and criticism of grave human rights violations against the Rohingya minority in Myanmar, and retaliation for his cooperation with national or international justice mechanisms.
+These actions have caused Mr. Muang Tun Khin to fear for his safety and the safety of his family, which should not be the personal toll of advocating against human rights violations.